ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 <span style="background-color:LightYellow"> Check Installing and configuring PyTorch sections if you haven't already </span>

+In this section we will learn how to create a model using the tools provided by pytorch.
+We will do this by first looking into the data management side first and network architectcture semantics afterwards.

+Typical Neural Network pipeline flows in this fashion.

+1. Data formation.
+2. Data preparation.
+3. Data propergation.
+4. Output formulation.

+A typical layer in a neural network applies a transformation to the incoming data and pass the results over to the subsequent layer. this transformation could be a new learnt representaion and/or a geometric transformation that is due to the shape of the next layer.
+The nonlinearities between layers are designed to discourage purely asthetic transforms that offer no matrtial change (transforms that could be lumped together into a single linear transform mathematically).

+In networks with jump interconnects these concepts gets more intersting and we will get to them as they come up.

 ### Data
 PyTorch has two primitives to work with data, these are:
 1. `torch.utils.Dataset`